ppone/docs/accounting/xero.md

    [![Xero Connected to Invoiced](../img/xero-connected.png)](../img/xero-connected.png)

-5. Next you should click **Configure** in order to configure the integration.
-Invoiced by default creates several default accounts in your G/L ([learn more](#what-accounts-does-invoiced-create-in-my-chart-of-accounts)).
-You can change the account mapping as you see fit.

 ### Configuring the Accounting Sync

 Now you can configure the accounting sync in order to tell Invoiced how to map the data into your general ledger.